2020 M. Jarvin Emerson Student Paper Competition

-The Mid-Continent Regional Science Association announces the Student Paper Competition for our 2019 conference (June 4-6, 2019) in Madison, Wisconsin.
-All students enrolled in undergraduate or graduate degree programs as of January 1, 2019 are eligible.
+The Mid-Continent Regional Science Association announces the Student Paper Competition for our 2020 conference (June 3-5, 2020) in Bloomington, Minnesota.
+All students enrolled in undergraduate or graduate degree programs as of January 1, 2020 are eligible.
 Student papers dealing with all aspects of regional development, including cultural, physical and economic processes, are welcome.
 The winner will receive $1,000 and the M. Jarvin Emerson Award.
 The winning entry will be considered for publication in the Association’s journal, The Journal of Regional Analysis & Policy.

 Frequently Asked Questions

 Many students interested in participating in a professional association student paper competition have questions about what’s expected or what they need to do.
 Here are answers to some of the common and not-so-common questions that have come up in the past.

 Important: The competition is intended to recognize and reward excellence in student-driven initiative, research, and writing.
 Of course, students will receive guidance and feedback from their professors.
 So, where is the line between student work and faculty work?
 If, at the time of publication, fairness requires that a faculty member be given co-authorship credit, then the manuscript would not be eligible for the competition.
 Alternatively, if fairness dictates that publication credits only student author(s), that manuscript belongs in the competition.

 The first thing a contestant should do is read the call for papers carefully.
 It indicates deadlines, to whom materials should be sent, in what form the materials should be sent, etc. Most of the questions we get are answered there.
 Follow the instructions carefully; exceptions are not made.
 Be sure to print out, sign and return the release form.